Siniša Vuco

-Siniša Vuco (born 29 April 1971), better known simply as Vuco, is a Croatian recording artist and singer-songwriter.
+Siniša Vuco better known as Vuco, is a Croatian recording artist and singer and songwriter.

 Vuco is best known in Croatia for his blend of hard rock and pop folk genres, emphasized by his baritone rock vocals.
 Majority of his songs have recurring themes such as addiction, alcoholism, unrequited love, misfortune and suffering.

-Musical beginnings
+The Beginnings of his Career

 Siniša Vuco, began his career as a pop musician, but his big break came in early 1990s when he appeared in the Split Music Festival.
 He presented himself as one of the first Croatian Pop musicians to reintroduce the accordion (which was being regarded as "rural and primitive" by many advocates of Urbanism), Roma music and oriental sounds in his work, in a time when it was considered "politically incorrect" for Croatians to do so because it was somehow redolent of Turbo-folk music.
 Vuco, much to the dismay of pop/folk critics and social commentators, introduced elements of turbo-folk to Croatian pop music.

 Although officially frowned upon, such trends apparently struck the chord among a large section of the Croatian public and Vuco acquired a loyal following.

 One of his newer singles is "Volim narodno" (I Love/I Like Folk) in which he copied parts from popular song "We Will Rock You".
 The song is a duet with popular Serbian folk singer Mitar Mirić.
 He has also collaborated with other big names in the industry, which include Džej Ramadanovski and Vesna Zmijanac.